hjylewis/babel-plugin-inline-i18n-messages/README.md

 You could manually split up your message objects and load them at specific parts of your application but this process is unwieldy.
 What happens if you delete a page?
 Create a new page?
 What if two pages require the same messages?
 You'd have to manually maintain this relationship in your i18n message bundles.
 This approach leads to an awkward and brittle maintenance experience.

 ### The solution
-What if instead of loading on large object upfront for the entire application, we file-scoped the loading of i18n messages.
-This would mean each file had it's own i18n message bundle which was loaded only when the file was loaded.
-Think of this like as similar to a CSS-in-JS solution for i18n messages.
+What if instead of loading one large object upfront for the entire application, we file-scoped the loading of i18n messages.
+This would mean each file had its own i18n message bundle which was loaded only when the file was loaded.
+Think of this as similar to a CSS-in-JS solution for i18n messages.
 We are co-locating your messages in your JS like how CSS-in-JS co-locates your styles in your JS to reduce bloat.
 By loading only the messages we need, when we need them, we are never loading extraneous messages.

 This is exactly what `babel-plugin-inline-i18n-messages` does automatically.
 When you include this plugin into your babel configuration, it will search for the message keys you use in each file and dynamically load only the messages you need per file.
 This makes it extremely easy to code-split parts of your application in a way that your i18n messages are also code-split.